-- Once a training plan is in place, regular communication should be maintained between you and your athlete, your athlete's main/personal coach, Performance Director and other ASPs up until the birth, so your athlete's mental and physical health can be supported.
-A clear timeline of events of what you and your athlete expect during the pregnancy should be agreed and reviewed throughout. - Should there be a concern that your athlete's participation in training or competition presents a risk to themselves or the baby, you must discuss this with your athlete and how to manage this risk effectively.
-If you identify a risk that can cause harm to your athlete or their baby, you need to determine whether you can control this risk or not.
-If the risk cannot be controlled or removed, you will need to adjust your athlete's IADP appropriately.
-If that is not possible, you must suspend your athlete on their current APA for the remainder of their pregnancy, on health and safety grounds. - In some cases, you may wish to seek external advice from a pregnancy health expert or contact their respective HCSI (as stated in the Overview section) for further guidance. - It is the responsibility of both you and your athlete to adapt your athlete's IADP as necessary, and this may be informed by guidance provided by a female athlete health representative.
+- Once a training plan is in place, regular communication should be maintained between you, your main/personal coach, your Performance Director, and other ASP up until the birth, so your mental and physical health can be supported.
+A clear timeline of events of what you and your SGB expect during your pregnancy should be agreed. - Should there be a concern that your participation in training or competition presents a risk to you or your baby, your SGB must discuss this with you, and how to manage this risk effectively.
+If your SGB identifies a risk that can cause harm to you or your baby, it needs to determine whether it can control this risk or not.
+If the risk cannot be controlled or removed, it will need to adjust your IADP appropriately.
+If that is not possible, the SGB must suspend you on your current APA for the remainder of your pregnancy, on health and safety grounds. - In some cases, your SGB may wish to seek external advice from a pregnancy health expert or contact your respective HSCI (as stated in the Overview section) for further guidance. - It is the responsibility of both you and your SGB to adapt your training and competition schedule as necessary, and this may be informed by guidance provided by your female athlete health representatives.
 All parties should remain flexible and accept that things may change over the course of the pregnancy.
-You are encouraged to collaborate with your respective HCSI (they will signpost) to ensure they understand the impact of pregnancy on your athlete's health and performance. - The physical demands on an athlete's body during pregnancy will vary, and each athlete's body will adapt differently.
-It is, therefore, essential that a mutually agreed IADP for their return to training and competition is in place.
-After nine months post-childbirth, the potential of your athlete should be assessed and confirmed to UKS to continue to access the APA.
-However, it is important to note that this assessment should indicate your athlete's future medal potential and not necessarily performance outcomes.
-Medical and physiological experts (e.g. SGB doctor) must contribute to this IADP, which is then signed off and communicated to your athlete in writing.

-When developing your athlete's training and competition plan, it is important for you to acknowledge that i) every athlete's experience of pregnancy will differ, ii) this needs to identify/explore mitigating factors, iii) you must ensure targets and APA expectations are aligned and communicated, and that iv) UK Sport is made aware of proposed exceptions (some of which may fall outside the standard nomination period).
+SGBs are encouraged to collaborate with HCSIs (they will signpost) to ensure both you and your SGB understand the impact of pregnancy on your health and performance. - The physical demands on your body during pregnancy will vary, and each athlete's body will adapt differently.
+It is, therefore, essential that a mutually agreed IADP for your return to training and competition is in place.
+After nine months post-childbirth your potential should be assessed and confirmed to UKS to continue to access the APA, but it is important to note that this assessment should indicate your future medal potential and not necessarily performance outcomes.
+Medical and physiological experts (e.g. SGB doctor) must contribute to this IADP, which is then signed off and communicated to you in writing. - When developing your training and competition plan, it is important for your SGB to acknowledge that i) every athlete's experience of pregnancy will differ, ii) this needs to identify/explore mitigating factors, iii) it must ensure targets and APA expectations are aligned and communicated, and that iv) UK Sport is made aware of proposed exceptions (some of which may fall outside the standard nomination period).

-- 1. Has an ongoing risk assessment been been completed upon announcement of the pregnancy and post-childbirth (prior to resuming training)? - 2.
-Has your athlete's IADP been adapted? - 3.
-After nine months post-childbirth your athlete's potential rather than performance outcomes should be assessed.
+- 1. Has a risk assessment been completed upon announcement of the pregnancy and post-childbirth (prior to resuming training)? - 2.
+Has your IADP been adapted? - 3.
+After nine months post-childbirth, your potential rather than performance outcomes should be assessed.